Qom Qom Province, Iran Travel Guide

 For extended cultural immersion or academic purposes.

-Consider homestays through specialized agencies for a cultural experience.
+Consider homestays through specialized agencies for an experience of the local culture.

 Focus on language learning to enhance interactions.
 Babbel

-Engage with local communities to learn about daily life and traditions.
+Engage with local communities to learn in relation to daily life and traditions.

 Longer stays are typically for religious students or scholars in Qom.